uswds/uswds-site/pages/style-tokens/color/state-tokens.md

 {% assign state_colors = site.data.uswds_tokens.colors.project_state %}

-USWDS theme color tokens are designed to be useful and effective for small and large projects.
-Each theme token is drawn from a [system color token]({{ site.baseurl }}/style-tokens/color/system-tokens/) and system color tokens are the only colors we accept in official components.
+USWDS state color tokens are designed to be useful and effective for any project that has states or alerts.
+Each state token is drawn from a system [color]({{ site.baseurl }}/style-tokens/color/system-tokens/){:.token} token and we only use token-based colors in official components.

 {:#uswds-state-color-tokens}
 ## State color tokens